clicknium/clicknium-docs/doc/developtools/vscode/locatormanagement.md

     |?    | Substitute a character      |

 ## Recapture
-1. Click the "Recapture" button to open the recorder and record the locator again.
+1. Click the "Recapture" button to open the recorder and capture the locator again.
-2. Record the corresponding target UI element.
+2. Capture the corresponding target UI element.
 3. When recording succeeds, return to vscode and save the newly recorded element by pressing Ctrl+S.